 The archaeological APE begins at Durham Road and I-680, north of the City of Fremont.
-From there it runs southwest through the City of Fremont and then south along the existing Union Pacific Railroad right-of-way to the City of Milpitas.
-The APE follows the eastern tracks south to the intersection of Highway 101 and East Santa Clara Street (the proposed Alum Rock Station) and then turns southwest along East Santa Clara Street to Guadalupe Parkway in downtown San Jose.
-At Guadalupe Parkway, the APE turns northwest to follow the railroad right-of-way to Brokaw Road and the proposed Santa Clara Station in the City of Santa Clara.
+From there it runs southwest through the City of Fremont and then south along the existing Union Pacific Railroad ROW to the City of Milpitas.
+The APE follows the eastern tracks south to the intersection of US 101 and East Santa Clara Street (the proposed Alum Rock Station) and then turns southwest along East Santa Clara Street to Guadalupe Parkway in downtown San Jose.
+At Guadalupe Parkway, the APE turns northwest to follow the railroad ROW to Brokaw Road and the proposed Santa Clara Station in the City of Santa Clara.